Church of the Holy Cross, Crediton: History

-"That’s Exter (Exeter), as the old woman said when she saw Kerton (Crediton)" is a Devonshire saying, meaning, I thought my work was done, but I find much still remains before it is completed.
+"That’s Exter (Exeter), as the old woman said when she saw Kerton (Crediton)."
+According to Brewer, this is "a Devonshire saying, meaning, I thought my work was done, but I find much still remains before it is completed.
+The tradition is that the woman in question was going for the first time to Exeter, and seeing the grand old church of Kerton (Crediton), supposed it to be Exeter Cathedral.
+'That's Exter,' she said, 'and my journey is over'; but alas! she had still eight miles to walk."

 Monuments

 The principal monuments within the church include: